Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

     model.step()
 ```

-Now let's use `matplotlib` and `numpy` to visualize how many agents reside in each cell after 20 steps.
+Now let's use `matplotlib` and `numpy` to visualize the number of agents residing in each cell after 20 steps.
 To do that, we create a numpy array of the same size as the grid, filled with zeros.
-Then we use the grid object's `coord_iter()` feature, which lets us loop over every cell in the grid, giving us each cell's coordinates and contents in turn.
+Then, we use the grid object's `coord_iter()` feature, which lets us loop over every cell in the grid, giving us each cell's coordinates and contents in turn.

 ```python
 import numpy as np